cody-bounds/Digital-Forensics-Cookbook/SOFTWARE-TOOLS.md

 # Software-Tools

-The following is a list of useful software tools referenced throughout the Digital Forensics Cookbook.
+The following is a list of software tools referenced throughout the Digital Forensics Cookbook.
 While all of these tools are free, many of the developers also provide paid pro-versions with additional features or other commercial tools that make digital forensic analysis much more efficient.

 > [!TIP]